 The central issue for the ECtHR’s determination was whether the impugned decisions were interfering with the applicants' right to freedom of expression as guaranteed by ECHR, art.10.

-The applicants complained that the domestic court’s decisions were not necessary in a democratic society as they have restricted their right to freely publicize information of general interest.
-They argued that they have based their statements on interviews with different sources, primarily from Mr. I. who has approached them and gave written account based on his personal experience.
+The applicants complained that the domestic court’s decisions restricted their right to freely publicize information of general interest.
+They argued that they based their statements on interviews with different sources, primarily from Mr. I. who has approached them and gave written account based on his personal experience.
 They claimed EUR 8,932 in respect of pecuniary damage and EUR 10,000 in respect of non-pecuniary damages.

 The Government agreed that the impugned decisions constituted interference with the applicant’s rights under the ECHR, art.10.
-However, they argued that such interference was necessary in a democratic society because the applicants have violated harshly Mr. ’S. reputation by publishing false facts, that were not of a public interest.
-The Government maintained that the applicants have not previously verified the veracity of their statements.
+However, they argued that the applicants have not previously verified the veracity of their statements.

-The ECtHR accepted that the interference was prescribed by the Civil Liability for Insult and Defamation Act, conferring the right to bring civil defamation proceedings inter alia to protect the reputation of an individual.
-The Court accepted that with the protection of the reputation of Mr. S, was a “legitimate aim” within the meaning of ECHR, art 10.2.
+The ECtHR noted that there was an interference with the applicants right to freedom of speech and expression by the domestic courts which was prescribed by the Civil Liability for Insult and Defamation Act, which aimed to protect the reputation of Mr. S. Protection of the rights and reputation of Mr. S was a “legitimate aim” within the meaning of ECHR, art 10.2.
 Referring to the general principles under Article 10 developed in its case law (Axel Springer AG v.
 Germany and Björk Eiðsdóttir v.
 Iceland [2012] 46443/09), the ECtHR identified several issues crucial for finding a violation of ECHR, art.10.

-While noting that the articles “primarily discussed issued relating to Mr.'s personal life” [para.8] they also elaborated on issued of public interest as “the information about the alleged abuse of power by a senior State official to settle issues of a personal nature of Mr. I. was capable of contributing to public debate” [para.8].
+While noting that the articles “primarily discussed issued relating to Mr.I's personal life” [para.8] they also elaborated on issues of public interest as “the information about the alleged abuse of power by a senior State official to settle issues of a personal nature of Mr. I. was capable of contributing to public debate” [para.8].

 The ECtHR agreed with the Government that the articles contained statements of fact susceptible of proof and that the factual allegations consisted of references to "stories" or "rumours".
 However, referring to Godlevsky v.
 Russia [2008] 14888/03 the ECtHR reiterated that the national courts failed to acknowledge that the facts “did not emanate from the applicants” [para.9] as, in part, the applicants reported what was being recounted by Mr. I. while quoting him or using reported speech.

 Then, the ECtHR found that the national courts did not establish that the published content “was altogether untrue or merely invented” [para.9].
 With reference to Björk Eiðsdóttir v.
 Iceland, the ECtHR found that the legitimate interest of Mr. S. against the defamatory statements made by Mr. I. was preserved by bringing a defamatory proceedings against the author of the statements.
 Regarding the statement about Mr. S' "business empire in the Czech Republic", the ECtHR disagreed with the Government that this statement "was capable of misleading the readers regarding the veracity of the author's statement" [para.9].
-That statement aimed to shed light on Mr. S. business ties to the Czech Republic.
+That statement aimed to shed light on Mr. S’ business ties to the Czech Republic.
 The ECtHR noted that the national organs failed to consider that the second applicant tried, though unsuccessfully, to verify the story with Mr. S. The ECtHR also noted that the Government did not show how the reputation or honor of Mr. S. has been seriously affected.